 Pupils, staff and parents should clearly understand the consequences of pupils breaking the Code of Behaviour.
 We will try to avoid the use of group sanctions.
-We try to ensure that the children know exactly why they are being sanctioned and help them develop strategies to modify their behaviour.

 There are a range of sanctions that may be invoked if the Code of Behaviour is broken: